MENINGITIS VACCINE – IMPORTANT INFORMATION

 The vaccine must be received prior to the 10th day before the first day of the semester.
 The vaccine is available through UIW Student Health Services utilizing the School Health Insurance Plan or for a fee of $145.00.
-It is also available through your local health department, your Primary Care Physician, HEB, Walgreens, and many other convenient care centers.
+It is also available through your local health department, your Primary Care Physician, HEB, Walgreens, CVS and many other convenient care centers.
 Pricing will vary and is covered by most private health insurance at city-wide pharmacies.

 A student, or a parent, or a guardian of a student, is not required to submit evidence of receiving the vaccination against bacterial meningitis if the student, or parent, or guardian of a student submits to the institution:

-If you will be living in the residence hall, this requirement is already in effect, documentation must be provided a minimum of 10 days prior to move-in.
-If you are a commuter student, you must comply with this law in order to register for the Spring 2012 semester.
+If you will be living in the residence hall, documentation must be provided a minimum of 10 days prior to move-in.
+If you are a commuter student, you must comply with this law in order to register for the Spring 2015 semester.

 We suggest viewing a 25 minute information video.
 The video is available at: